List of Linux Environment Variables and How to Set Them

 Next, restart the shell so that the latest values for the variables are loaded.

-The next step is to verify that the variables have been properly set and are available for use.
+The next step is to verify that the variables are correctly set and available for use.
 For this, we’ll use the echo command.

 # echo $JAVA_HOME